mapbox/node-cpp-skel/docs/howToDebugWithVSCode.md

 }
 ```

-`launch.json` is defined which program you want to run after you click the debug, let's say `node node test/vtshaver.test.js`.
-In this command we want to use `node` to run `test/vtshaver.test.js`, so we need to change the configurations, put `program` to node's absolute path(you can use `which node` to find the path of node), and change the `args` to `test/vtshaver.test.js`'s absolute path.
+`launch.json` defined which program you want to run after you click the run debug button, let's say we want run `node test/vtshaver.test.js`(In this command we want to use `node` to run `test/vtshaver.test.js`), so we need to change the configurations, put `program` to node's absolute path(you can use `which node` to find the path of current version of node), and change the `args` to `test/vtshaver.test.js`'s absolute path.

-Additional we want everytime we run debug VS Code can rebuild the C++, so we add this line into the config:
+Additional we want build C++ everytime before we start debug, so we add `preLaunchTask` into the config:

 ```
 "preLaunchTask": "npm: build:dev",
 ```

-so the result could be
+Untill now, the config file could looks like this:

 ```json